mitmproxy/mitmproxy/docs/transparent/linux.rst

 Debain
 ======

-To make the changes pperminent on on debian (inc ubuntu and raspbian)
+To make the changes permanent on on Debian (inc ubuntu and raspbian)
 systems:

  1. Write the sysctl changes to a new config file at (for example) /etc/sysctl.d/mitm.conf

     .. code-block:: none

-        net.ipv4.ip_forward=1
+        net.ipv4.ip_forward = 1
         net.ipv4.conf.all.accept_redirects = 0
         net.ipv4.conf.all.send_redirects = 0

+    If your system doesn't have a directory /etc/sysctl.d you can instead add the rule to the end of /etc/sysctl.conf

  2. To make iptables changes persistent, install the package iptables-persistent: